OgelGames/tape_measure/README.md

 The distance is the real vector distance between the two positions.
 The size is the dimensions in nodes of a imaginary box that contains both points.

 You can also right-click a node to set a temporary waypoint, which can be useful for larger measurements.
+Waypoints can be cleared by right-clicking the same position, or by right-clicking while not pointing at a node.

 If you hold sneak while setting a position or waypoint, the position of the adjacent node will be used instead.
-This can be used to measure air.
+If you hold the "special" key, your player position will be used.

 ## Dependencies